 Church of Santa Maria

-Visual overload.
-That’s all I have to say!
-There was just SO much to look at.
-Unlike the Temple of Saint Francisco, the Church of Santa Maria appeared rather plain from the outside.
-But once I entered through the doors, I hardly knew where to set my gaze.
-Every inch of the interior walls, ceilings and floor are splashed with vibrant colored plastered moldings.
-At first I thought the Mexican heat was getting to me?
-Or perhaps I had over indulged on The Street of Candies?
+Once you enter through the doors, you’ll hardly know where to set your gaze.
+Every inch of the interior walls, ceilings and floor are splashed with vibrantly coloured, plastered mouldings.
+At first, I wondered whether the Mexican heat was getting to me?
+Or perhaps I had overindulged in The Street of Candies?
 But with the photos to prove it, the Church of Santa Maria was exactly as bold and brilliant as I thought.

-This blog post is brought you in collaboration with Visit Mexico.
+This blog post about Puebla (one of the best places to visit in Mexico) is brought you in collaboration with Visit Mexico.
 Thank you for supporting the destinations that support me.